 Over the past decade Swedish and Swedish related companies have showed an increased interest in doing business in the East African region.
 As a result, there are an increasing number of commercial actors with a Swedish connection in Uganda.

-The total value of Swedish exports to Uganda in 2018 amounted to approximately SEK 91 million.
+The total value of Swedish exports to Uganda in 2020 amounted to USD 22.1 million.
 Exports from Sweden are dominated by telecom equipment and engineering products.
 Swedish imports from Uganda consist mainly of agricultural products like coffee and tea.
-The total value of Swedish imports from Uganda in 2018 amounted to approximately SEK 115 million.
+The total value of Swedish imports from Uganda in 2020 amounted to USD 2.76 million.

 A handful of major Swedish companies, as well as several smaller businesses, are represented in Uganda.
 Business Sweden and Swedfund cover Uganda from their offices in Nairobi.
 Business Sweden and Swecare has in collaboration with the Embassy of Sweden in Kampala brought several trade delegations to Uganda in recent years.